radish-es/opensourcelaw/content/slides/week1/index.md

 1. Welcome and course overview

-2. Syllabus questions

-3. Land acknowledgements
+2. Land acknowledgements

-4. Property in your cells
+3. Property in your cells

-5. *Harrison v Carswell*
+4. *Harrison v Carswell*

 ---